 The Community values greatly the fellowship, prayer and support of our wider family and friends around the world, including…

-Our Oblates and Associate, whether lay or ordained, make promises of poverty, chastity and obedience, renewed every three years.
+Our Oblates, whether lay or ordained, make promises of poverty, chastity and obedience, renewed every three years.
 The word ‘oblate’ has at its heart the idea of offering – in this case the offering of one’s life to God in a structured way.
-They have a close association with the Community, committed to ordering their lives in relation to the vows of stability, obedience and conversion of life, wherever they live and work.
+They have a close association with the Community, promising to order their lives in relation to the vows of stability, obedience and conversion of life, wherever they live and work.
 They are encouraged to stay regularly at the House of the Resurrection, strengthening the links which bind them to the Community as well as helping in the work of the Community.
 Our Associate is our Oblate-alongside, living close by, and joining us daily in our work of prayer and hospitality.

-If you would like to find out more contact the Chaplain of the Oblates, Nicolas CR.
+If you would like to find out more contact the Chaplain of the Oblates, Fr Nicolas CR.

 Poverty is marked by aiming to live simply at all times and involves a ‘dying to live’.
 We are accountable for all that God has given us.
 To follow Christ is to be obedient to our Father and one another, something which spreads through our life.
 Oblates desire to love the will of God and so to uphold His honour and proclaim the dominion of Christ.